gustavocadev/example-lucia-prisma-mongo-sveltekit/README.md

-# SvelteKit and Lucia
+# SvelteKit and LuciaAuth + Prisma + MongoDB
-## This is an example of how to use Lucia + Prisma + MongoDB with SvelteKit
+This is an example of how to use Lucia + Prisma + MongoDB with SvelteKit